autonomys/subspace-docs/docs/operators_and_staking/staking.md

 ![Withdrawal custom amount](/img/doc-imgs/operators-staking/Staking-4.png)

-Once the withdrawal is submitted, it's finalized after **Domain epoch** is completed.
-All the withdrawn funds are unlocked after the **Unlocking period** is complete.
+Once the withdrawal is submitted, it's finalized after **domain epoch** is completed.
+All the withdrawn funds are unlocked after the **unlocking period** is complete.

 ### Operator De-registration

-An operator can stop **Operating** for a **Domain**.
-The de-registration is finalized once the **Domain epoch** is complete.
-Once de-registered, all the nominators stake under that operator is unlocked after the Unlocking period is complete.
+An operator can stop **operating** for a **domain**.
+The de-registration is finalized once the **domain epoch** is complete.
+Once de-registered, all the nominators stake under that operator is unlocked after the unlocking period is complete.

 1. Select the account you want to use in `using the selected account`.